juxor/afaq/markdown/secJ6.md

 mature, but not before.
 This means that normal children will "steal" -- though that is not how they regard it.
 They are simply trying to satisfy their acquisitive impulses; or, if they are with friends, their desire for adventure.
-In a society so thoroughly steeping in the idea of respect for property as ours, it is no doubt difficult for parents to resist societal pressure to punish children for "stealing."
+In a society so thoroughly steeped in the idea of respect for property as ours, it is no doubt difficult for parents to resist societal pressure to punish children for "stealing."
 The reward for such trust, however, will be a child who grows into a healthy adolescent who respects the